rieckpil/progmot/content/post/writing-a-book-remotely.md

 Based on the feedback we got so far from our readers, we also decided to build an online course on top of the eBook to provide some more in-depth coverage of various areas.
 Given my [existing experience with creating and launching technical online courses](https://progmot.com/post/creating-and-selling-my-first-online-course/), this will be a great opportunity to apply my lessons learned from my first courses.

+At the time of writing this article, we have 800 readers, which is a great success 🥳

 ## Recommendations, Tips & Tricks, and Lessons Learned

+What follows is a unordered list of small hints and tips if you plan to write your in a similar setup.

+Made a lot of fun, learned a ton about AWS, met and get to know great and knowledgeable people.

+### Write Together, Not Alone

 Writing together motivates to keep going.
 We all committed to deliver something and had some high level ideas when the next release would be published.

+Especially if it's your first book, writing it alone might feel like a huge project.
+Together you get better step by step.

-Improve the writing a lot by getting constant feedback.
+Furthermore, when writing together, you'll also improve your writing skills as you get constant feedback the writing a lot by getting constant feedback.

-Made a lot of fun, learned a ton about AWS, met and get to know great and knowledgeable people.
+### Use an Iterative approach

 Iterative approach, collect emails from interested people.

+Pick Leanpub if you want to go the self-publishing route or pick a verlag that supports this.

+### Organize and Find a Schedule

 Meeting schedules, continuous sprints, peer review